Skip to Content

 Grab your flaky salt and Halloween sprinkles and make an equal mix on a plate.
 Rim the glasses with some honey and then roll the glass rims around in the sprinkle mixture to coat the edges.

-In a cocktail shaker add in some ice, 1/4 cup of blackberry syrup, 1/4 cup of tart Pomegranate juice, and 2 tablespoons of fresh lime juice.
+In a cocktail shaker, add some ice, 1/4 cup of blackberry syrup, 1/4 cup of tart Pomegranate juice, and 2 tablespoons of fresh lime juice.
 Put the top on and shake to mix well.

-Add frozen blackberries to the drink and maybe even a lime wedge or two and if you are feeling adventurous, add some fresh sage!
-Serve to all your guests and friends at your next Halloween party during this spooky season.
+Add frozen blackberries to the drink and maybe even a lime wedge or two, and if you are feeling adventurous, add some fresh sage!
+Serve all your guests and friends at your next Halloween party during this spooky season.

 This fun drink gives off a Hocus Pocus vibe.
 What do you think?